2021 notebook: China, a huge 2021 story, with the Olympic Games to come - ExBulletin

 2021 notebook: China, a huge 2021 story, with the Olympic Games to come

 China has been one of the biggest stories of 2021, from its plan to host the 2022 Winter Olympics amid criticism of its human rights record in Tibet’s Xinjiang region. and in Hong Kong to questions about how it would exercise its economic power in a delicate environment. balanced world.
-Not to mention the still-alive question of how he deals with the United States this year, under a new president, Joe Biden.
+Not to mention the still relevant question of how he deals with the United States this year, under new president Joe Biden.

-In 2021, the ruling Communist Party officially revised history for the third time in its existence, raising leader Xi Jinping to the same level as Mao Zedong, the founder of the People’s Republic, and the architect of reform and reform. the opening Deng Xiaoping.
+In 2021, the ruling Communist Party in the country officially revised history for the third time in its existence, raising leader Xi Jinping to the same level as Mao Zedong, the founder of the People’s Republic, and the architect of the reform and opening up Deng Xiaoping.
 This could allow him to stay in power even longer does it revere him as politically flawless?

-Here, the Associated Press reporter who oversaw APs China coverage in 2021 takes a look at what he has seen over the past year and what may lie ahead.
+Here, the Associated Press reporter who oversaw AP’s coverage in China in 2021 takes a look at what he’s seen over the past year and what may lie ahead.

 KEN MORITSUGU, AP’s CIO for Greater China: